vishnu-kyatannawar/personal-todos/README.md

 - [ ] Add workflow to get latest blogs from my website
 - [ ] Later Add workflow to get other cool stats

+## Setup Linode Server

+Moving from Vultr to linode, the github runners were not running properly on vultr ubuntu server.
+I was not able to find more info in logs either.

+I tested the same setup on linode and it worked fine.
+I decided to move to linode so that I can deploy website automatically using GitHub actions.

+- [ ] Spin a linode server
+- [ ] TODO...